Is it possible to get off thyroid medications or regain thyroid function without taking medications when you have Hashimoto’s?

 If the attack is not fully eliminated, you will also need to follow advanced protocols like clearing infections, toxins, and traumatic stress, until the autoimmune attack is fully addressed.

-Only then, when you no longer have thyroid antibodies, and your body is healing at a faster rate than it is destroying itself would I ever consider weaning off medications.
+I don’t recommend this for most people with Hashimoto’s; however, in those who no longer have significantly elevated thyroid antibodies and who’s body is healing at a faster rate than it is destroying itself, some progressive doctors may consider a trial of weaning off medications.

-At that point, you would gradually reduce the dose of medication UNDER PHYSICIAN’S SUPERVISION.
+At that point, you would gradually reduce the dose of medication under your physician’s supervision to allow your body to step in and compensate.

-Some people will present with hyperthyroidism as their bodies begin to heal and they begin to absorb more of their thyroid medications or begin to produce more of their own hormones as thyroid tissue regenerates.
+Some people will present with hyperthyroidism as their bodies begin to heal and absorb more of their thyroid medications, or begin to produce more of their own hormones as their thyroid tissue regenerates.

 Seeing a person with palpitations and a suppressed TSH will encourage most physicians to lower the dose of thyroid medications.

 Thyroid medications should never be stopped abruptly, due to the complicated feedback mechanisms of our hormones.
-You want to give your body an opportunity to slowly get used to producing thyroid hormones thus, thyroid medications should be reduced very gradually under the supervision of a physician.
-A dose reduction of 25 mcg equivalent of levothyroxine every 4-6 weeks, supported by lab tests is the safest bet.
+You’ll want to give your body an opportunity to slowly get used to producing thyroid hormones.
+Thus, thyroid medications should be reduced very gradually under the supervision of a physician.
+A dose reduction of 25 mcg equivalent of levothyroxine every 4-6 weeks, supported by lab tests, is the safest bet for most people.

 - A younger age (children seem to regenerate thyroid tissue faster, as do younger people)

-- Diagnosis during the subclinical state, i.e. starting lifestyle changes sooner than later
+- Diagnosis during the subclinical state (e.g. starting lifestyle changes sooner than later)

-Some of the interventions that can help you successfully wean off thyroid hormones include getting off gluten, getting thyroid antibodies in the remission range (under 100 kU/L, but the lower the better), getting plenty of rest, using an infrared sauna, resting/physical relaxation that helps your body go from fight and flight to rest and digest, getting your nutrients (especially selenium, vitamin D and ferritin) in balance and eliminating of toxins/infections within the body/gland.
+Some of the interventions that can help you successfully wean off thyroid hormones include getting off gluten, getting thyroid antibodies in the remission range (under 100 kU/L, but the lower the better), getting plenty of rest, using an infrared sauna, resting/physical relaxation that helps your body go from fight-or-flight to rest-and-digest mode, getting your nutrients (especially selenium, vitamin D and ferritin) in balance, and eliminating toxins/infections within the body/thyroid gland.

-Researchers in Brazil have been studying the effects of low level laser therapy on the thyroid gland in Hashimoto’s thyroiditis, and the results have been astonishing!
+Researchers have been studying the effects of low-level laser therapy (LLLT) on the thyroid gland in Hashimoto’s thyroiditis, and the results have been astonishing!

-Most significantly, they found that all patients who received the therapy were able to reduce their levothyroxine dose, while 47% were able to discontinue levothyroxine and have normal thyroid function during the 9-month follow-up.
+Researchers in a Brazil study found that all patients who received the therapy were able to reduce their levothyroxine dose, while 47 percent were able to discontinue levothyroxine and have normal thyroid function during the 9-month follow-up.

 In their initial pilot study, researchers tested LLLT on 15 patients who had Hashimoto’s and were treated with levothyroxine.
-Patients received 10 applications of LLLT (830 nm, output power 50 mW) in continuous mode, twice per week for 5 weeks over the thyroid gland.
+Patients received 10 applications of LLLT (830 nm, output power 50 mW) in continuous mode, twice per week for five weeks, over the thyroid gland.
+[8]

 Thirty days after the LLLT intervention, they began to see improvements on the thyroid ultrasounds.
 Thyroid antibody levels began to decrease within two months of the LLLT, and thyroid function began to improve and continued to improve until it reached a peak at 10 months post treatment.

 Thirty days after the LLLT treatment, medications were discontinued and then reintroduced, if needed.
-Researchers tested levels of thyroid hormones, TPOAb, and TgAb, at 1, 2, 3, 6, 9, months after stopping the levothyroxine.
-47% of the patients were able to stop levothyroxine all together and maintain normal thyroid function.
+Researchers tested levels of thyroid hormones, TPOAb, and TgAb, at 1, 2, 3, 6, and 9 months after stopping the levothyroxine.
+Fourty-seven percent of the patients were able to stop levothyroxine altogether and maintain normal thyroid function.
 The rest were able to reduce their dose of medication.

 - The average levothyroxine dose dropped from 96 +/- 22 mcg/day, to 38 +/- 23 mcg/day.

 - Out of 15 people, 10 saw a reduction in thyroid antibodies, while two did not see a change, and three saw an increase.
-The mean TPO level reduced from 982 to 579 over the course of the study.
-The greatest improvement was from 2354 to 135.
+The mean TPO level reduced from 982 IU/mL to 579 IU/mL over the course of the study.
+The greatest improvement was from 2354 IU/mL to 135 IU/mL.

-- With respect to TG antibodies, 8 people saw a reduction, 5 people did not see a change, and 2 saw an increase.
-The mean TGAb dropped from 650 to 517, while the greatest reduction was from 966 to 35 in one person.
+- With respect to TG antibodies, eight people saw a reduction, five people did not see a change, and two saw an increase.
+The mean TGAb dropped from 650 U/mL to 517 U/mL, while the greatest reduction was from 966 U/mL to 35 U/mL in one person.

-- Before the treatment, 20% had reduced thyroid volume, 27% increased volume and 53% normal volume.
-After the treatment, 43% of the people who had an abnormal thyroid volume saw that their thyroid size normalized.
-The remainder also saw an improvement towards normalization, reaching near normal values.
-Thus this therapy may also be helpful for reducing goiter size.
+- Before the treatment, 20 percent had reduced thyroid volume, 27 percent had increased volume, and 53 percent had normal volume.
+After the treatment, 43 percent of the people who had an abnormal thyroid volume saw that their thyroid size had normalized.
+The remainder also saw an improvement toward normalization, reaching near-normal values.
+Thus, this therapy may also be helpful for reducing goiter size.

 The results showed: